 Best for Trail Beginners

 The Ghost Kato FS is a line of mid-range trail mountain bikes produced by this German company.
-At the moment, there are just two models displayed on the official website, offering a lot for very little money.
+At the moment, there are just three models available, offering a lot for very little money.
 Of course, you need to keep in mind that you will not get much more than what you are paying for.

 What to Expect from the Suspension and Components?

-The cheaper Ghost Kato FS 2.7 comes with the SR Suntour XCR 34 fork, whereas the Kato 3.7 has SR Suntour AION 34.
-Both bikes have 130 mm of travel.
-Most other components are supplied by Shimano, which guarantees quality and durability.
+The most affordable Ghost Kato FS comes with the SR Suntour XCR 34 fork, whereas the Kato Universal has RockShox Recon.
+All models have 130 mm of travel.
+Most other components are supplied by Shimano or SRAM, which guarantees quality and durability.

 If you fell in love with mountain biking on a low-end trail bike and you feel that you have outgrown it technically and that it cannot keep up with your skills anymore, one of the two Ghost Kato FS models will be the perfect choice for you.

-When it comes to the tires, both models wear the same Schwalbe Tough Tom K-Guard 27.5 x 2.25 (front) and Schwalbe Rapid Rob 27.5 x 2.10 (rear) which are great for less technical single trails with harder surface and not too much water and mud.
+When it comes to the tires, all models wear the same WTB RANGER COMP 2.3″ tires which are great for less technical single trails with harder surfaces and not too much water and mud.

 With Ghost Kato, you won’t buy too much bike straight away but it will be enough to support your progress on the trail.